Default behavior

 Can I use different models for different agents?

-Yes!
+Yes.
 Each agent can have its own model preference.
 You might use a fast, cheap model for a high-volume support agent and a powerful reasoning model for a research agent.